Dutch Royals Back on Official Duty

 The Nieuwspoort Conservation Fund organises this gala annually, to help ensure the survival of Nieuwspoort.Filed under Dutch Royals

-Tagged King Willem-Alexander, Media, Microcredit, Military, Patronage, Prime Minister Rutte, Princess Beatrix, Queen Máxima.
+Tagged King Willem-Alexander of The Netherlands, Media, Microcredit, Military, Patronage, Prime Minister Rutte of the Netherlands, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands.